artganify/RebusExtensions/readme.md

 #### How to use?

+##### Using IContainerBuilder

-There are to ways to use this extension.
+There are two ways to use this extension.
 The first one is via the Autofac's `IContainerBuilder` and implemented as a very convenient extension method:

     containerBuilder.UseRebus(x =>